QasimK/qasimk.github.io/_posts/2017-10-22-radicale-server.md

 filesystem_folder = ~/.var/lib/radicale/collections
 ```

-And let's test that logging it requires the right username and password.
+And let's test that logging in at `http://piserver.local` requires the right username and password.

 ## Aside: Set up your clients

-See the [client instructions][radicale-clients] and give it a go on a couple of your devices to ensure everything is working well.
+See the [client instructions][radicale-clients] and give it a test on a device to ensure everything is working well.
+This is useful to diagnose potential problems with the next step of adding HTTPS.
+The client devices will need to be set up again to use HTTPS later.

+Delete the `~/.var/lib/radicale/collections` folder to clear the test data.

 ## With encrypted transport

+Now let's configure HTTPS so that we cannot be subject to MITM over our local network by insecure IoT devices.

 ### Set up Nginx

-Now let's configure HTTPS so that we cannot be subject to MITM over our local network by insecure IoT devices.

 Radicale supports HTTPS itself, but we will set up an Nginx server because it can be used for other local network services as well.